Best Practices for Securing Your SaaS Application

 Weak or stolen credentials are one of the most common causes of data breaches.
 To mitigate this risk, enforce strong authentication protocols:

-- Multi-Factor Authentication (MFA): Require users to verify their identity using multiple factors, such as a password and a one-time code sent to their phone or email.
+- Multi-Factor Authentication (MFA): Require users to verify their identity using two or more factors, such as a password and a one-time code sent to their phone.

 - Single Sign-On (SSO): Simplify authentication while maintaining security by allowing users to access multiple applications with one set of credentials.